 Speaking of technology, because its platform is fully digital (i.e cheaper to run) 86 400, like other neobanks, are promising to keep their fees and rates seriously competitive.
 And they’ve already got off to a good start with their Pay and Save accounts.

-86 400 is still going to be a bank though.
-At least, in the sense that it is governed by the same rules and regulations as Australia’s major banks, online banks, mutual banks and credit unions.
-It will also have the same safeguards, so that means that if anything did go wrong with 86 400, deposits with the neobank of up to $250,000 (per person) would be guaranteed by the Australian Government.
+86 400 is still a bank though, in the sense that it is governed by the same rules and regulations as Australia’s major banks, online banks, mutual banks and credit unions.
+That means it comes with the same safeguards as well, so if anything did go wrong with 86 400, deposits with the neobank of up to $250,000 (per person) would be guaranteed by the Australian Government.

 86 400 isn’t going to be the right option for everyone though.
-Because it’s only recently launched it doesn’t have the full suite of products that other banks have on offer (yet), and because it’s a neobank, customers won’t be able to do their banking with 86 400 through a branch or over the phone (calling that is).
+Because it’s only recently launched it doesn’t have the full suite of products that other banks have on offer just yet (though it's getting there).
+Because it’s a neobank customers won’t be able to do their banking with 86 400 through a branch or over the phone (calling that is).
 It’s worth noting that you will be able to call up 86 400 if you do have a problem with your card or your account though.

 Joining 86 400 is a piece of cake.
 First of all you’ll need to download the 86 400 mobile app and then sign up for an account through the app.

 You will need to provide a few details while signing up though, including an Australian drivers licence, your passport or your Medicare card.
 You’ll also need to be at least 16 years old and an Australian citizen or permanent resident in order to join.